HHS/simpler-grants-gov/documentation/decisions/adr/2023-08-01-analytics-platform.md

 - The public reporting page, analytics.usa.gov, is powered from the Google Analytics account that DAP manages.
 Currently, the DAP code snippet is implemented at grants.gov.
 - Currently powered by Universal Analytics (UA), but we will have access to both UA and GA4.
 On July 1, 2024, the Digital Analytics Program (DAP) will replace Universal Analytics (UA) with Google Analytics 4 (GA4).
 - DAP is required: On November 8, 2016, the Office of Management and Budget (OMB) released a memorandum on [Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages), which requires executive branch federal agencies to implement the DAP JavaScript code on all public facing federal websites.
 - Details on the code are available at the [DAP Github Repo](https://github.com/digital-analytics-program/gov-wide-code).
 Under the Code Capabilities Summary there are details on the types of data that are collected.
+- The DAP script should only be applied to public-facing pages.
+Public-facing web pages are defined as those that can be accessed without any authentication or login, and are not part of an otherwise “privileged session.”
+- The DAP script tag should not be placed on pages visited during logged-in sessions.
+Notably, other seemingly “public” pages that can be accessed without authentication may also be part of privileged sessions; for example, a password reset page that is accessed by clicking a link in an email is not appropriate for DAP code because it assumes the visitor has the privilege of control over the email account used to provide the link.

 #### Pros